 Training and Skills Information

-FIS Skills has launched the new sector-wide digital Training Needs Analysis (TNA) for 2018.
+FIS Skills has launched its sector-wide digital Training Needs Analysis (TNA) for 2019.

 The skills team will be able to make year-on-year comparisons from the previous TNA results.
 This sector engagement process will continue up to 2020.